Is 'Race Science' Making A Comeback?

 But globally, it doesn't look racialized.
 Globally, it looks as though people in certain regions of the world have it.
 So in the U.S., when people talk about sickle cell being a black disease or a black illness, they're really using race as a proxy for geography.

 And that goes for many illnesses or diseases that we think about as being racialized.
 Black Americans are more likely to die of almost everything than white Americans.
 The life expectancy of a black American is lower than a white American.
 It is perverse to assume that this must be genetic.
-Are black Americans so genetically disadvantage that even infant mortality would be higher in black Americans?
+Are black Americans so genetically disadvantaged that even infant mortality would be higher in black Americans?
 It just doesn't make any sense.
 In the U.K., where I live, we see this life expectancy gap between the rich and the poor.
 It is exactly the same in America, but in America, it is treated as racial because socioeconomic circumstances run along racial lines.

 The inscription in your book reads, "For my parents, the only ancestors I need to know."
 What does that mean?